UBC-MOAD/numeric_2026/website/gradsyllabus.rst

 • The other instructor will substitute
 • Your TA may help run a class
 • We may have a synchronous online session or two.
 If this happens, you will receive an email.

-..
-[1]
-   For assignments with a late penalty, we will consider grades of >=85% as Excellent, 60-85\% as Satisfactory, and below 60% as Unsatisfactory.